cawley/phase_array/neoscan_notes.md

+### Author: Liam Cawley, May 2023
+### Notes on NEOSCAN Physics, to be read alongside "NeoScan® Real-Time Field Measurement & Scanning System Physics"

 ## Chapter 1
 Polarizer and Analyzer: When we pass a beam of light through two polarizing elements one after the other, the first one is called the Polarizer and the second one is the Analyzer.
 These elements affect the light's intensity based on their respective transmission axis angles.
 In other words, these two elements work together to control the amount of light that gets through based on how they're aligned with each other.